demisto/content/Packs/TruSTAR/Integrations/TruSTAR_V2/README.md

 <li><a href="#h_trustar_phishing_indicators">Get phishing indicators: trustar-get-phishing-indicators</a></li>
 <li><a href="#h_trustar_phishing_submissions">Get phishing submissions: trustar-get-phishing-submissions</a></li>

+<strong>All commands returning indicators, outputs their data on 3 contexts: The standard context, the DBot Context and the Indicators TruSTAR context were the result is output as returned. </strong>

 </ol>
 <h3 id="h_3942468361528291405689">1.
 Return a list of related indicators</h3>
 <hr>